A topic from the subject of Kinetics in Chemistry.

 Basic Concepts

-- Reaction rate: The rate of a chemical reaction is the change in the concentration of the reactants or products per unit time.
+• Reaction rate: The rate of a chemical reaction is the change in the concentration of the reactants or products per unit time.
+It's often expressed in units like M/s (moles per liter per second).

-- Collision frequency: The collision frequency is the number of collisions that occur between two molecules per unit time.
+• Collision frequency: The collision frequency is the number of collisions that occur between reacting molecules per unit time.
+This is influenced by factors such as concentration and temperature.

-- Activation energy: The activation energy is the minimum amount of energy that must be possessed by two molecules in order to react.
+• Activation energy (Ea): The activation energy is the minimum amount of energy that must be possessed by colliding molecules to overcome the energy barrier and result in a successful reaction.
+Molecules with less than Ea will collide without reacting.

 Equipment and Techniques